 Rangoli is derived from the Sanskrit word “Rangavalli” where Rang means “color” and Avalli means “a row of colors“.

-Rangoli is the most ancient traditional decorative art of India and a symbol of religious and cultural belief.
+Rangoli is the most ancient traditional decorative art of India and a symbol of religious and cultural beliefs.
 Rangoli is also known as Kolam in South India, Chowkpurana in Northern India, Madana in Rajasthan, Aripana in Bihar, Alpana in Bengal.

-Every region has its own style of drawing the rangoli.
-In Kerala, people make rangoli with flowers called as Pookalam.
+Every region has its own style of drawing rangoli.
+In Kerala, people make rangoli with flowers called Pookalam.
 In West Bengal, the Alpana is made with rice paste.
 In south India, the rangoli is made with rice flour, however, the purpose of drawing Rangoli is the same.
-Rangoli figures and patterns are colorful and decorative designs made on courtyard during the festival and are meant as a sacred welcoming area for the gods and guests.
+Rangoli figures and patterns are colorful and decorative designs made on the courtyard during the festival and are meant as a sacred welcoming area for the gods and guests.

 According to a legend, the earliest treatise on Indian painting, a king and his kingdom were steeped in sorrow at the death of the high priest’s son.
 Everybody prayed to Lord Brahma who moved by the prayers, asked the king to paint a portrait of the boy on the floor so that he could breathe life into it.

 And with that, the art of floor painting came to life.
 That is how rice, flour, and flowers were transformed into picturesque offerings to god in the form of floor painting.

 In Indian cultures, all guests and visitors occupy a very special place, and a rangoli is an expression of this warm hospitality.
 In particular, the Diwali festival is widely celebrated with rangoli, since at this time, people visit each other’s homes to exchange greetings and sweets.